Warrick Brownlow-Pike

-Warrick Brownlow-Pike (born 28 January 1985) is a British puppeteer.
+Warrick Brownlow-Pike is a British puppeteer.
 He is best known for performing the character "Gonger" on Sesame Street and its spinoff series The Furchester Hotel and Dodge T. Dog on the CBBC channel.

 As a CBBC presenter

 Warrick was half of the 'Ed and Oucho' presenter duo for CBBC.
 Ed Petrie and Oucho T. Cactus presented live afternoon continuity for the CBBC Channel on weekdays, from 15:25 to 19:00 from on 3 September 2007 until January 2010.

 In April 2010 he returned to present CBBC continuity performing 'Dodge T Dog', Hacker the Dog's half brother.

 Ed Petrie spoke about Oucho on his Twitter social networking page on 16/6/10.
 "Q: What have u done with Oucho?!!
 A: Nothing!
 He's taking it easy, but we have lots of ideas for shows with him.
 Maybe in 2011."
 When Warrick was asked on his Twitter on 18/6/10 about if Oucho is back soon he says: "Hopefully!
 Lets cross all of our fingers, toes and things!"